 This is also the tea that proves "higher (elevation) is not always better".
 What truly matters is the clean material and mature understanding of processing both of which are embodied in this tea.
 This Ying Xiang is cultivated in Dazuan, a place which only has an elevation of about 350 meters.
 You will not be able to tell the elevation is that "low" thanks to the mature processing technique and refined drying from charcoal roaster (which is the same on all our other oolongs from this season).
-The plantation is being properly managed by Mr. Yang and his family, who grow organically and are masters of processing tea as well.
+The plantation is being properly managed by Mr. Yang and his family, and our processing works perfectly with their material.

 Harvest: Spring 2018 / 春 貳零壹捌

 Elevation: 350 M / 參佰伍拾 公尺

 The aroma is pungent without being overpowering.
 Rich thick vegetal floral qualities with an undertone of baked goodness.
 The taste is very similar, to my satisfaction haha.
 The body has a rich baked veggie and buttery flavor that develops well on the palate and in the body.
 Affordable and tasty, really.